 Another key feature of Baidu is PPC ads, yet unlike Western platforms, these are less easy to distinguish from organic results.
 Thus, there are several options for businesses to drive traffic, boost leads, and generate conversions through both paid and unpaid digital marketing strategies while improving overall website ranking.
 As China’s largest search engine, Baidu is the perfect starting place for Western companies eager to begin their entrance to the Chinese digital market.

-Sohu is an internet company that provides many internet services from news to games and advertising.
-Sohu also created Sogou, the second largest Chinese search engine on the market and backed by tech giant Tencent in 2013.
+Sohu inc. is an internet company that provides many internet services from news to games and advertising.
+In 2005, Sohu launched Sogou, the second largest Chinese search engine on the market and now backed by tech giant Tencent in 2013.
 Tencent provided Sogou one of its most competitive features among search engines in China: mobile search engine capability.
-One of the most popular social media platforms, WeChat is owned by Tencent and through the acquisition Sogou has the ability to trawl through public posts, articles, and messages on WeChat, opening up reach to over 1 billion WeChat users.
+One of the most popular social media platforms, WeChat is owned by Tencent and through the acquisition Sogou has the ability to crawl through public posts, articles, and messages across WeChat.
+This feature enable Sogou Search opening up reach to over 1 billion WeChat users.

 Moreover, in 2016, Sogou began cooperation with Microsoft’s Bing to provide English search results to Chinese internet users.
 The initial target of this partnership was academic research internet users and Sogou launched ‘Sogou English Search’ and ‘Sogou Scholar Search’ as part of this initiative.

-Qihoo 360 is one of the biggest internet companies in China known for web browsers and cybersecurity.
-As many computers have Qihoo 360 preinstalled and businesses recommend using the platform for enhanced security, 360 Search has become an excellent choice for B2B marketing.
+Qihoo 360 is one of the biggest internet companies in China known for it's web browser product and cybersecurity software.
+As many work computers have Qihoo 360 security software and 360 web browsers pre-installed.
+It 's also recommend by lots of the IT support in SMEs enhanced their security.
+360 Search (So.com) is another popular search engine for the Chinese users, especially for business users.

 Appearing on the 360 browser ensures that your brand is seen as trustworthy and authentic as the Chinese search engine uses advanced cybersecurity technology to block malicious sites.
 Moreover, the cost of CPC campaigns tends to be lower and less competitive than other search engine platforms in China, providing better ROI on campaigns.

-Arriving in April 2014, Shenma is the mobile-exclusive Chinese search engine.
-Alibaba and UC Wed jointly own this search engine which provides useful services for businesses seeking to direct consumers to product pages on T-Mall or Taobao.
-This Chinese search engine is geared towards apps and shopping.
+Launched in April 2014, Shenma is a mobile exclusive Chinese search engine.
+Alibaba and UC Web co-own this search engine which initially provides useful search results for businesses to directly attract consumers to the product pages on T-Mall or Taobao.
+This Chinese mobile search engine is fully geared towards the users who are searching for apps and products and provide them intuitive search experience.

-Most Western consumers use Google and Bing for search engine needs, but these platforms have had a rough time navigating the Chinese market.
-Google has been disadvantaged by the Chinese language and often runs into problems with the Great Firewall of China.
-One solution has been the move to Hong Kong to help remove some of the barriers users in China faced when accessing the platform.
-However, market shares for Google remain low, especially compared to the competition with other Chinese search engines.
+Most Western users use Google and Bing as their search engine on daily basis, but these platforms have had a rough time navigating the Chinese market.
+Google, for example, has been disadvantaged by the Chinese language and often runs into problems with the firewall of China.
+One solution by Google has been move their business to Hong Kong to help avoid some of the firewall barriers.
+Because of this, market shares for Google remain low, especially compared to other Chinese search engines such as Baidu, Sogou and So.com (360).
+However, the opportunity for Google and Bing are that there are millions of Chinese speaking users living abroad who are most likely to use Google or Bing as their default search engine.
+Bing has also experienced challenge maintaining a presence in the Chinese market and market shares remain low at 2.5%, however with ChatGPT enabled new Bing launch in 2023, Bing's global market share might move up.

-Consult with the Chinese marketing experts at YIVA Digital and find the Chinese search engine that best fits your international goals.
+Talk to our Chinese marketing experts and find the Chinese search engine that best fits your international goals.